Sthitipragyan-Mohanty3001/LOC_group4/README.md

 TASK 1
 create a folder of your name
-inside that folder create a text file having your name, redg. no., branch and hobbies..
+inside that folder create a text file having your name, redg. no., branch and hobbies.. in another text file list all the commands inorder you used to complete the task